 Outbreaks Where Food Workers Have Been Implicated in the Spread of Foodborne Disease.
-Part 8.
-Gloves as Barriers To Prevent Contamination of Food by Workers
+Part 9.
+Washing and Drying of Hands To Reduce Microbial Contamination

 - Views Icon Views

 - PDF LinkPDF

 - Search Site

 EWEN C. D. TODD, BARRY S. MICHAELS, DEBRA SMITH, JUDY D. GREIG, CHARLES A. BARTLESON; Outbreaks Where Food Workers Have Been Implicated in the Spread of Foodborne Disease.
 Part 9.
 Washing and Drying of Hands To Reduce Microbial Contamination.
 J Food Prot 1 October 2010; 73 (10): 1937–1955. doi: https://doi.org/10.4315/0362-028X-73.10.1937